McDonald's CEO Reveals The Brand's 4 Biggest Problems

 The company is also remodeling European kitchens for faster food assembly.

 3. Marketing.
 Thompson is aware that many view McDonald’s as unhealthy junk food.
 This problem has been exacerbated by a food factory scandal in China.
-To improve public perception of the company, McDonald’s is doing a global audit of the marketing department.
-Thompson said he planned to make new internal hires.
+In order to improve public perception of the company, McDonald’s is doing a global audit of the marketing department.
+Thompson said he plans to make new internal hires and also

 4. Simplifying the menu.
 McDonald’s menu has grown 70% since 2007.
-The new menu items are a burden on employees and have helped contribute to long wait times.
-Franchisees are also angry about the overloaded menu, saying that the extra ingredients and equipment were costing them money.
+The new menu items are a burden on employees, and have helped contribute to long wait times.
+Franchisees are also angry about the overloaded menu, saying that the extra ingredients and equipment are costing them money.

 “We are streamlining our merchandising menu board and product offerings and in addition to making it easier for customer to order their favourite products, this will reduce complexity in our restaurants which in turn should enhance accuracy and speed of service,” he said.